ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/mouth.md

 ![Alt text](../images/mouth_cheekSetup.jpg)

 !!! note
     This function is optional.
-Since it requires more technical abilities to manage so many joints, some projects in the past opted for blendShape NLF lines instead of this.
+Since it requires more technical abilities to manage so many joints, some projects in the past opted for blendShapes instead of this Cheek Setup.

 # Post Lip Zipper